Adios-rgb/Information-retrieval-search-engine/README.md

 3. The homepage has options to upload a text document and to enter a search query and get the relevant output documents suggested.
 4. Once you select a file to upload (one dummy file included in dummy_text_document_to_upload folder for testing) and click on upload, the file should be visible in uploaded_files folder.
 It can also be verified by checking the files_database.db database (included).
 5. You can again search required text by entering query in the search bar.
+6. unit_test_cases.py contains unit testcases for unit testing.
+The can be executed using pytest in terminal.